AWS Vs Azure Certifications Compared

 Azure keeps things simpler with three role-based levels

 AWS offers more paths for deep, hands-on specialization.
 Think of it as the “buffet” route — lots of options but more time to explore.
-Azure’s narrower structure focuses on hybrid enterprise roles, which is a quick win if your organization already uses Microsoft tools like Active Directory or Teams.
+Azure’s narrower structure focuses on hybrid enterprise roles, which is an easy place to start if your organization already uses Microsoft tools like Active Directory or Teams.

 How Much Do Exams Cost?